-Welcome!
-This subject guide details some of the most used sources for the study of Islamic rare books and manuscripts.
-The guide focuses primarily on materials held by the McGill library, and projects realized by the Islamic Studies library.
+Welcome - Merhaba - أهلا وسهلا - Hoşgeldiniz - خوش آمدید !
+This guide details useful sources for the study of Islamic rare books and manuscripts.
+It focuses primarily on materials held at McGill, and projects realized by the Islamic Studies Library.

 The Islamic manuscripts at McGill fall into three groups: Arabic, Persian and Turkish.
 The Arabic manuscripts, some thirty-three codices, are mostly Qur'ans, or tracts on Sufism and Shi’ite sects.
 In addition, there is a collection of over two hundred pieces of Arabic calligraphy.
 There are some thirty-five Persian codices, primarily poetry, and about a hundred separate leaves, many containing miniature paintings.
 Among the latter is one leaf dated to the thirteenth century and a leaf from the Demotte "Shahnama", c.
 1350.
 There are also four Turkish manuscripts, two Malay manuscripts as well as a small number of Urdu and Hindustani manuscripts.